abhishekmishragithub/Azure-challenges-python/README.md

 # azure-translate-flask
-Simple flask app to translate user text using Azure cognitive services
+Simple flask app to translate user text using Azure cognitive services (Using Translate API)